What is Avian Gastric Yeast?

 - Undigested food

 Dr. Speer reports that birds show signs of having a severe stomach ache.
-They have a fluffed appearance and may tuck their heads under a wing.
+They have a fluffed appearance and may tuck their head under a wing.
 Some birds will sit on the bottom of the cage with closed eyes or have a look of severe pain.

 Currently, the most effective treatment is with the antifungal drug,oral Amphotericin B. It is believed that this medication attacks the cell membranes of fungi.
 Treatment is twice daily for 30 days.
 This medication is difficult to locate in an oral suspension so your vet may use a compounding pharmacy.
 It is available in several flavors.
+We had our script filled at a compound pharmacy.
+Peachy was on the medication plus on Metacam for 30 days.
+Untreated, he probably would have died.